2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 - A **base case** (sometimes called a "stop condition"): this allows the function to stop calling itself when a certain condition is reached;
 - A **procedure** that elaborates on data or simply does something (in our example, it just prints the number);
 - A **recursive call** to the same function we are writing, the call is done in a way that every call gets closer to the "stop condition".
-It can be done on a subset of a list (until the list has only 1 item) or on a smaller number.
+It can be done by calling the function on a subset of its argument (if it is a list), until the list has only 1 item or on a smaller number (if the function argument is a number instead).

 Recursion can be classified in many ways:

-- By the number of recursive calls: single vs multiple recursion;
+- **By the number of recursive calls:** single vs multiple recursion;
-- By how the recursive call is made: direct (a function calls itself directly) vs indirect (a function A is called by another function B, which in turn is called by function A)
+- **By how the recursive call is made:** direct (a function calls itself directly) vs indirect (a function A is called by another function B, which in turn is called by function A)
-- By the position of the recursive call: head vs tail recursion.
+- **By the position of the recursive call:** head vs tail recursion.

 I want to underline the last distinction: what we've seen in the previous listing is called "tail recursion": the recursive call is done **after** everything else (the procedure).